 In the world of trading, few books have had the impact of Mark Douglas’ big hit Trading in the Zone.
 Written almost two decades ago, the book has become a must-read for traders looking to elevate their game to legendary status.
 While there is so much wisdom to be found in the book, we’ve compiled 5 of the best quotes about trading psychology that every trader should read.

-When we make trades, we focus all of our attention towards the market.
+When we make trades, we focus all of our attention on the market.
 Simply put, when the market goes up, we’re happy, and when it goes down, we’re sad.

 In past articles, we’ve reviewed all of the stages of emotions that traders encounter while trading.
 If you’ll recall, the only emotion that is healthy to experience while trading is no emotion.

 When you feel good, you may have a tendency to be overcome with self-confidence, which could lead to reckless trading.
 The opposite is true for sadness.
 When you’re in a funk, you might be apprehensive about making another trade.
 You might hesitate and miss your opportunity.

 If we come to the market free from emotions that come as a response to market events, we are free to focus on the actual facts of a trade.

 The reality is, each trade is just a small part of the overall, wide picture of your trading.
 One loss doesn’t necessarily matter, nor does one win.
 Disconnect emotionally from each trade and stay focused on the long-term, bigger picture.

-Before you enter a trade, if you have a concrete risk management plan as part of your trading strategy, you should not sit by and worry as a trade develops.
+Before you enter a trade, if you have a concrete risk management plan as part of your trading strategy, you should not sit by and worry as trade develops.

-If you accept the risk you’re willing to take, anxiety as a trade progresses will diminish.
+If you accept the risk you’re willing to take, anxiety as a trade progress will diminish.

 If, however, you find yourself worrying anxiously while watching a trade develop, it’s a good sign that you need to dial down your risk to an acceptable level.